owncloud/docs-client-ios-app/docs/new-version-branch.md

 # Create a New Version Branch for the iOS App

-When doing a new release for the iiOS App like `11.x`, a new version branch must be created based on `master`.
+When doing a new release for the iOS App like `11.x`, a new version branch must be created based on `master`.
 It is necessary to do this in four steps.
 Please set the new and former version numbers accordingly

 **Step 1: Create and configure the new `11.x` branch**